jeremystevens/msfs2020-auto-lights/README.md

 ## About msfs-auto-lights

-msfs-auto-lights is a sophisticated program designed to enhance your flight experience in Microsoft Flight Simulator.
+msfs-auto-lights is a program designed to enhance your flight experience in Microsoft Flight Simulator.
 It automates airplane light control, allowing you to focus on piloting while it manages lights as if a co-pilot were in charge.

 ## Features